ahoi-attacks/ahoi-attacks.github.io/hugo/content/wesee/index.md

 We inject our shell code into the Linux kernel’s function that receives and handles ICMP packets (`icmp_rcv`).
 To trigger this function, we send an ICMP packet to the SEV VM.
 When the shell code calls the `call_usermodehelper` API, it creates a new process with root privileges that provides a root shell that listens on port 8001.
 Then, to interact with the spawned shell we connect to the VM from the hypervisor using `netcat`.
 We inject a total of 2891 #VCs to perform the page walk and inject 392 bytes of shell code.
 See the video below for a demo!

+<iframe width="100%" height="515" src="https://www.youtube-nocookie.com/embed/d5kdH-trg9o?si=cjyTu2Za81VnNmQ8"
+style='margin-top: 2rem; margin-bottom: 2rem;'
-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/d5kdH-trg9o?si=cjyTu2Za81VnNmQ8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 In summary, a malicious hypervisor can use WeSee to compromise SEV-SNP VMs and gain root access.
 For more details on our attacks check out our [paper]([link](https://ahoi-attacks.github.io/wesee/wesee_oakland24.pdf)) and [code](https://github.com/ahoi-attacks/WeSee).